elaaj/augmented-reality/README.md

 ## Requirements

 This repository contains the source code for Assignment 3 of Geometric and 3D Computer Vision course.
-It aims at performing an augmented reality by using marker point coordinates detected in the previous assignment, repository [polygonal-marker-detector], to compute marker pose and project a virtual cube on top of a rotating object using augmented reality techniques.
+It aims at performing an augmented reality by using marker point coordinates detected in the previous assignment, repository [polygonal-marker-detector](https://github.com/elaaj/polygonal-markers-detector/blob/main/README.md#polygonal-markers-detector), to compute marker pose and project a virtual cube on top of a rotating object using augmented reality techniques.

 ## Description: